dslans/amazon-reviewer/README.md

 # amazon-reviewer
 Agent to guide user through crafting a personalized and insightful review of products purchased on Amazon.

-This project is a demo to showcase the utilization of agent frameworks, specifically LangGraph, to create a conversational agent.
+This project is a demo to showcase the utilization of agent frameworks to create a conversational agent.

+## Motivation
+I write a lot of Amazon Reviews, and this little life hack makes the process more interactive, engaging, and fun.
+It helps me be more thorough in addressing all the necessary features, while still maintaining my own feedback and tone.

+The final crafted reviews are now more insightful and useful for other shoppers, and strictly adhere to Amazon's review guidelines (focus on product, not on delivery, packaging, etc.)

 ## Core Concepts Demonstrated